AlfrescoArchive/ttc-docs/workshop.md

 # Single Entrypoint and Authentication

 As mentioned before our Gateway component will be the single entrypoint for our services' clients.
-We will start by importing the Gateway project into Jenkins X and then we will add our services which implement our scenario.
 We want to provide a single entry point and service discovery for all our services in our infrastructure.
 This Service is a simple Spring Boot 2 application built using the [Spring Cloud Gateway Starter](https://cloud.spring.io/spring-cloud-gateway/) and it is using the [Spring Cloud Kubernetes Discovery](https://github.com/spring-cloud-incubator/spring-cloud-kubernetes) project to figure out which services are being deployed into the Kubernetes namespace where our applications live.

-We've a convenient activiti helm chart that we call `infrastructure` that sets up both the gateway and also keycloak.
-We'll use keycloak for authentication and authorisation, so that we know who is logging and that they're only doing what they are allowed to do.
+We've a convenient activiti helm chart called `infrastructure` that sets up both the gateway and also [Keycloak](http://keycloak.org).
+We'll use Keycloak for authentication and authorisation (SSO), so that we know who is logging and that they're only doing what they are allowed to do.

 Let's add `infrastructure` to the staging environment: